Race to Zero Report

 Set twin targets for reductions and removals In addition to your emissions reductions targets, compensate for any unabated emissions year on year through investment in high quality carbon credits, disclose neutralisation milestones that demonstrate the integrity of commitments to neutralise unabated emissions and state how you plan to ultimately neutralise any residual emissions by 2050 through high-quality, permanent removals. |

 1. Based on using the normative tool we understand that the first approach we can take is to reduce and we may not need to act on removal.
-We will review this assumption in 12 months. |
+We will review this assumption every 12 months. |

 |